-A while back I wrote a piece on How to Nail Down a Fueling Strategy.
-One of the points I made was to dial in the calories, and I suggested a trial and error method in finding the right amount to eat during an event.
+I’m often asked by clients how to nail down a fueling strategy for racing.
+One of the points I often make is to dial in your calories per hour, and I suggest a trial-and-error method in finding the right amount to eat during an event.
 Let’s go into a little more detail on figuring out how many calories you should consume during a race.

 One very useful piece of information in determining how many calories to consume during a race is knowing how many you burn during your activity.
 Heart rate monitors often have a feature to estimate this, as does TrainingPeaks.
 However, if you really want to nail it down specifically, get yourself tested on a metabolic cart.
 This information will also tell you how “efficient” you are at burning fat vs. carbohydrates at different intensities.